pub struct Template<'env> { /* private fields */ }Expand description

 pub fn render_to_write<S: Serialize, W: Write>( &self, ctx: S, w: W ) -> Result<(), Error>

-Renders the template into a io::Write
+Renders the template into a io::Write.

-This works exactly like render
+This works exactly like render but instead writes the template

-as it’s evaluating into a io::Write
+as it’s evaluating into a io::Write.

-This renders only the block hi
+This renders only the block hi in the template:

 use std::io::stdout;